 - The Local Government Committee will be structured to deliver the best organisation and campaigns in pursuit of the objects above and to secure the best possible representation for Labour in the authority. - 2.
-The local Party/ies shall determine the size and structure of the LGC with approval from the appropriate RD(GS), on behalf of the NEC (or on behalf of SEC or WEC) following the principles laid out in this chapter.
-These may include existing structures where these are working effectively to meet the objectives of the NEC.
+The local Party/ies shall determine the size and structure of the LGC with approval from the appropriate RD(GS), on behalf of the NEC (or on behalf of the SEC or WEC) following the principles laid out in this chapter.
+These may include existing structures where these are working effectively to meet the objectives of the NEC or alternative structures where circumstances require it.
+Such circumstances shall include areas where geography makes the structures below impractical and areas where there are not large Labour Groups or where the Labour Party is not competitive.